 Tuvia: “So there are solutions”

-Carmit: “it is just that no one is ready to make an effort.
-Or know how to do it” (Carmit and Tuvia, parents of autistic individual)
+Carmit: “It is just that no one is ready to make an effort.
+Or know how to do it” (Carmit and Tuvia, parents of an autistic individual.)

-Tuvia and Carmit describe their son’s childhood dentist who had retired.
-His attitude which involved games and music along treatment, made corporation possible.
-Instead of pharmacological restraining he utilized alternative practices of communication that allowed participation.
-Both Tuvia and Carmit agree different approach in adulthood is possible as well, and that anesthesia is not unavoidable; nevertheless, according to them, the current medical establishment is either reluctant to try or not know how to utilize alternated approaches.
-This instance illustrates that physical or pharmacological restrains although prevalent and broadly accepted are not a mandatory practice.
-Lifting barriers could assist reducing their use and minimize their implications on health, as intervention programs have shown (Sturmey, 2018).
+Tuvia and Carmit described their son’s childhood dentist, who had retired.
+His attitude, which involved games and music alongside treatment, made cooperation possible.
+Instead of pharmacological restraint he utilized alternative practices of communication that enabled participation.
+Both Tuvia and Carmit agreed that a different approach in adulthood is possible as well, and that anesthesia is not unavoidable; nevertheless, according to them, the current medical establishment is either reluctant to try or does not know how to utilize alternate approaches.
+This instance illustrates that physical or pharmacological restraints, although prevalent and broadly accepted, are not a mandatory practice.
+Lifting barriers could help to reduce their use and minimize their implications for health, as intervention programs have shown (Sturmey, 2018).

-To sum up current barriers to healthcare service have great implications on the health of autistic adults.
-Thus, they can be classified as a determinant of health inequalities.
+To sum up, current barriers to accessing the healthcare service have major implications for the health of adults with autism.
+Thus, they can be classified as determinants of health inequalities.
 The serious consequences of the barriers presented in the previous sections mandate urgent notice by policy makers and position holders within the healthcare system.
-Receiving unsuited care, avoiding care due to maltreatment, and using force in cases treatment could not be avoided are three distinct mechanisms by which barriers affect health.
-These mechanisms especially avoidance and the use of force should be addressed on their own and could be used to monitor intervention programs to reduce barriers of autistic adults.
+Receiving unsuitable care, avoiding care due to maltreatment, and the use of force in cases where treatment could not be avoided are three distinct mechanisms by which these barriers can affect autistic individuals’ health.
+These mechanisms, especially avoidance and the use of force, should be addressed separately and could be used to monitor intervention programs designed to reduce barriers to healthcare experienced by adults with autism.

 4.6.
 Conclusions

-This chapter aimed to demonstrate autism should be regarded as a ‘social position’ within the SDH framework instead of a health outcome as it usually is.
-By illustrating that autistic adults suffer from distinct barriers to the healthcare system in Israel that can be mitigated using structural and systemic adaptations, the chapter established autism is a social constructed disability.
-Being a social constructed disability, as the SMD asserts, allows to address autism as a distinct social group that is a part of the individual’s social position.
-Although this argument is not novel (see for instance Jaarsma & Welin, 2012), the SDH scholarly have generally failed to adopt this position regarding autism and disability more broadly; thus, making this analysis crucial for this dissertation analytical work.
+This chapter aimed to demonstrate that autism should be regarded as a ‘social position’ within the SDH framework, instead of a health outcome as it usually is.
+By illustrating that adults with autism suffer from distinct barriers to accessing the healthcare system in Israel that can be mitigated through the use of structural and systemic adaptations, the chapter established that autism is a socially constructed disability.
+Being a socially constructed disability, as the SMD asserts, allows to address autism as a distinct social group that forms part of the individual’s social position.
+Although this argument is not novel (see for instance Jaarsma & Welin, 2012), SDH scholars have generally failed to adopt this position regarding autism and disability more broadly; thus, making this analysis was crucial for the analytical work in this dissertation.

-In addition to closing the gap in the SDH literature this argument is essential for practical reasons.
-The medical establishment, specifically in Israel, have yet recognized autism as a social group of reference; therefore, it overlooked the marginalization of this population within the healthcare system.
-From a practical perspective the analysis the chapter propose request autistics will be regarded as a social group, and therefore the efforts to reduce their discrimination within the healthcare system should be done under the umbrella of reducing inequalities, similar to the efforts invested to reduce culturally discriminating practices.
-Furthermore, the analysis high-resolution allows understanding the distinct barriers this population encounter in the Israeli healthcare system.
-It also proposes practical measurements for overcoming these barriers that had been mentioned by diverse stakeholders.
+In addition to closing the gap in the SDH literature, this argument is essential for practical reasons.
+The medical establishment, specifically in Israel, has yet to recognize autism as a social group of reference; therefore, it has overlooked the marginalization of this population within the healthcare system.
+From a practical perspective, the analysis proposed in this chapter requests that individuals with autism be regarded as a social group, so the efforts made to reduce discrimination against this group within the healthcare system should be performed under the umbrella of reducing inequalities, similar to the efforts invested to reduce culturally discriminating practices.
+Furthermore, this high-resolution analysis allows an understanding of the distinct barriers this population encounters in the Israeli healthcare system.
+It also proposes practical measures for overcoming these barriers, which were mentioned by a diverse range of stakeholders.